anonaddy/addy.io/source/_articles/subscriptions/duo-and-family-plans.md

 **Can members see each other's aliases?**
 No. Accounts stay independent.

+**Can members share a custom domain?**
+Not yet.
+Optional sharing (for example letting others on your Duo or Family plan use a custom domain you own) is coming soon.
+For now each member adds and manages their own domains.

 **Can I invite someone who is still on Free?**
 Yes.
 They only need an existing addy.io account.
 Free users can accept without cancelling anything.